AqwamCreates/DataPredict-Agent/docs/index.md

 * Learn from their environments, and enchance it further with deep reinforcement learning from [DataPredict](https://aqwamcreates.github.io/DataPredict/).

-* Has initial hidden prompts as well as regular hidden prompts if you want to add personalities and identities to your AI NPCs.
+* Agents can have initial hidden prompts as well as regular hidden prompts for custom personalities and identities.

-* Agents have global memories so that agents can remember conversations as well as between you, the agent, and the rest of the group.
+* Agents can have global memories so that agents can remember conversations as well as between you, the agent, and the rest of the group.

 * Agents can have local memories so that your agents can remember conversations between you and the agent